The economic locomotive has so badly derailed that it is now certain: there is no going back to normality as we knew it. Especially in the UK.

 For practitioners keen to demonstrate the strategic value of public relations, there are a number of steps that can be taken to help guide the way.

-The first is to gather data to feed into the company’s mid to post-crisis review.
+The first step is to gather data to feed into the company’s mid to post-crisis review.
 Areas to investigate include policy and leadership, structure and procedures and people and culture.
 The assessment should be honest and offer a 360° overview of the business.

 Start with what you have at hand